Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Experiments

-\textbf{Study on rank $r$} As shown in Table~\ref{tab:ablation_lora}, we turn our attention to the effect of rank $r$ on model performance.
-When employing EVA02 as the backbone, the peak performance is achieved at $r=16$.
-Similarly, with DINOv2 as the backbone, the optimal results are observed at $r=16$ and $r=32$.
+\textbf{Study on rank $r$.} As shown in Table~\ref{tab:ablation_lora}, we turn attention to the effect of rank $r$ on model performance.
+With DINOv2 as the backbone, the optimal results are observed at $r=16$ and $r=32$.
 Consequently, unlike LoRA~\cite{lora}, we opt for a comparatively higher value of $r=16$ for our model.

 \textbf{Speed, memory, and storage.} For practical applications, training speed, GPU memory usage, and model storage requirements are crucial.
-Lower training speeds and reduced GPU memory usage are beneficial for development of new methods and adaptation for new tasks.
 As shown in Table~\ref{tab:speed_mem_storage}, compared to ``Full" baseline, proposed Rein improves training speed and reduces GPU memory usage.
-Additionally, Rein marginally increases the storage needs by only 0.01GB.
 A significant advantage of Rein is that models trained under different settings can share the same backbone parameters.
-This means that for deployment in diverse tasks and settings, we can only swap the rein weights (0.01GB) and head weights (0.08GB), rather than all parameters.
+This means that for switch in diverse tasks and settings, we can only store and swap the rein weights (0.01GB) and head weights (0.08GB), rather than all parameters.